joewilliams/xdp_sni_logger/README.md

 ## XDP SNI Logger
 Look for TLS handshakes and client hello messages, iterate through the TLS extensions looking for and logging the SNI (server name indicator) value.
+No dependeny on any TLS libraties needed.

 Caveats:
 * The SNI needs to be in the first 32 (`TLS_MAX_EXTENSIONS`) extensions.